ic-hep/pdm/doc/source/reference/api/pdm.workqueue.rst

       {
         "jobid": 12,
         "elementid": 1,
         "attempt": 1,
         "type": "COPY",
         "status": "FAILED",
         "log": "The output from the copy command run on the worker" }

-   :statuscode 200: no error
-   :statuscode 400: element output not yet ready or invalid attempt
-   :statuscode 404: no job with id `job_id` or element with id `element_id` found
-   :statuscode 500: couldn't find the requested output file on disk.

 .. http:get:: /jobs/<int:job_id>/status

    Get the status of job with id `job_id`

+   :>json int jobid: the id of the job requested, this will be `job_id` :>json string status:  the job's status (see :class:`pdm.workqueue.WorkqueueDB.JobStatus`)
+   :statuscode 200: no error
+   :statuscode 404: no job with id `job_id` found

    **Example request**: